Work with data in a Microsoft Fabric eventhouse

 | sort by Borough asc

-KQL Database doesn’t support T-SQL natively, but it provides a T-SQL endpoint that emulates Microsoft SQL Server and allows you to run T-SQL queries on your data.
-However, the T-SQL endpoint has some limitations and differences from the native SQL Server.
+KQL Database doesn’t support Transact-SQL natively, but it provides a T-SQL endpoint that emulates Microsoft SQL Server and allows you to run T-SQL queries on your data.
+The T-SQL endpoint has some limitations and differences from the native SQL Server.
 For example, it doesn’t support creating, altering, or dropping tables, or inserting, updating, or deleting data.
 It also doesn’t support some T-SQL functions and syntax that aren’t compatible with KQL.
 It was created to allow systems that didn’t support KQL to use T-SQL to query the data within a KQL Database.
 So, it’s recommended to use KQL as the primary query language for KQL Database, as it offers more capabilities and performance than T-SQL.
-You can also use some SQL functions that are supported by KQL, such as count, sum, avg, min, max, etc.
+You can also use some SQL functions that are supported by KQL, such as count, sum, avg, min, max, and so on.

 SELECT TOP 10 vendor_id, trip_distance